QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     println("Fixed point = $v_star, and |f(x) - x| = $normdiff in $iter iterations")

-Much closer, but there are still hidden bugs if the user orders the settings or return types wrong
+Much closer, but there are still hidden bugs if the user orders the settings or returns types wrong

 Named Arguments and Return Values
 -----------------------------------